-5-1.1 Contract Documents: The Contractor may purchase copies of the Standard Specifications and Design Standards from the Department or access them from the Department's website.
-Have available on the worksite, at all times, one copy of the Contract Documents.

-5-1.2 Department's Plans: Plans consist of general drawings showing such details as are necessary to give a comprehensive idea of the construction contemplated.
+- 5-1.1 Contract Documents: The Standard Specifications and the Design Standards can be accessed from the Department's website.
+Have available on the worksite, at all times, one copy of the Contract Documents. - 5-1.2 Department's Plans: Plans consist of general drawings showing such details as are necessary to give a comprehensive idea of the construction contemplated.
 In general, roadway plans will show alignment, profile grades, typical cross-sections and general cross-sections.
 In general, structure plans will show in detail all dimensions of the work contemplated.
 When the structure plans do not show the dimensions in detail, they will show general features and such details as are necessary to give a comprehensive idea of the structure.